Ban Bat

 Ban Bat (บ้านบาตร, RTGS: Ban Bat, [bâːn bàːt]; also spelled Banbatt) is one of the five sub-districts (khwaeng) in the Pom Prap Sattru Phai District of Bangkok of Thailand.
 It has an area of 0.316 km2.
 Some parts of the northern area are on the Khlong Maha Nak canal.
 The west side borders the Samran Rat Sub-district of Phra Nakhon District.

 History & toponymy

 The name Ban Bat means "alms bowl community".

 Locals believe that their ancestors immigrated from Ayutthaya after its fall in 1767.
 In 1782, Phyra Phutthayotfa Chulalok (Rama I) established what is today's Bangkok.
 The refugees settled there, but the date of their migration is unclear.
 They were known for creating monk's alms bowls, which required handcrafting and manual labor.
 This tradition has lasted to the modern day.
 Locals have established the Ban Bat Community, a group that preserves the monk's alms bowl tradition and sells alms bowls to visitors as souvenirs.

+Additionally, in 1883, during the King Chulalongkorn (Rama V)'s reign, it was recorded that the community in Ban Bat had a variety of occupations, one of which was the weaving of O (โอ, [ʔoː]), a type of container similar to a large bowl or cup, which was made of both lacquerware and woven materials.

 Ban Bat was also home to the house and band of Luang Pradit Pairoh, who was regarded as a master of traditional Thai music.